 - A4.
-An auditor's expert may be needed to assist the auditor in one or more of the following: - Obtaining an understanding of the entity and its environment, the applicable financial reporting framework and the entity's system of internal control. - Identifying and assessing the risks of material misstatement. - Determining and implementing overall responses to assessed risks at the financial statement level. - Designing and performing further audit procedures to respond to assessed risks at the assertion level, comprising tests of controls or substantive procedures. - Evaluating the sufficiency and appropriateness of audit evidence obtained in forming an opinion on the financial statements.
+An auditor's expert may be needed to assist the auditor in one or more of the following: - Obtaining an understanding of the entity and its environment, including its internal control. - Identifying and assessing the risks of material misstatement. - Determining and implementing overall responses to assessed risks at the financial statement level. - Designing and performing further audit procedures to respond to assessed risks at the assertion level, comprising tests of controls or substantive procedures. - Evaluating the sufficiency and appropriateness of audit evidence obtained in forming an opinion on the financial statements.